xidaniel/Intelligent-Video-Analysis-and-Post-processing-System/README.md

-# Method for extracting and restructuring objects in video without pixel loss
+# A Hybrid Method for Extracting and Reorganization Objects in Lecture Video

 # Abstract
 In this project, We will use Mask-RCNN algorithm and OpenCV framework to analyze lecture video objects.